yi-guo/query-modification/README.md

 A well-written makefile and shell script for automated compilation and execution are attached.
 To run, please follow the below steps.

-    1) Move all the above files under the same directory
+    1) Move all the files above except 10 & 11 under the same directory
     2) Navigate to the directory and issue the command

         $ sh run.sh <Bing account key> <precision> <query>